huskly/tda-wsjson-client/README.md

 # TD Ameritrade WsJson API client

-This is a node and browser API client for the (undocumented) TDAmeritrade WebSocket API.
+This is a node and browser API client for the (undocumented) TD Ameritrade WebSocket API.

 🚧 Work in progress 🚧